EchoDreamer/Modality-Following/Rebutall_Update/README.md

 These findings explicitly rule out positional bias, confirming that the modality instruction functions as a genuine semantic anchor rather than a mere positional artifact.

-Note, in modality_begin.pdf and modality_middle.pdf, $\\nrightarrow$ Constraint Inst represents that we cut the attention flow from modality cues to system prompt and original constraint.
+Note that in modality_begin.pdf and modality_middle.pdf, $\\nrightarrow$ Constraint Inst represents that we cut the attention flow from modality cues to system prompt and original constraint.

 ## W1, Reviewer 3Qm7: The causal attention results by varying the ratio of original test data.